BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

   Sets the value of the `NIX_BUILD_CORES` environment variable in the invocation of builders.
   Builders can use this variable at their discretion to control the maximum amount of parallelism.
-  For instance, in Nixpkgs, if the derivation attribute `enableParallelBuilding` is set to `true`, the builder passes the `-jN` flag to GNU Make.
+  For instance, in Bsdpkgs, if the derivation attribute `enableParallelBuilding` is set to `true`, the builder passes the `-jN` flag to GNU Make.
   It defaults to the value of the `cores` configuration setting, if set, or `1` otherwise.
   The value `0` means that the builder should use all available CPU cores in the system.